rust-lang/rust/text/0000-build-systems.md

 ### Using crates managed by the build system

-Many organization want to employ a their own strategy for maintaining and versioning code, and for resolving dependencies.
+Many organization want to employ their own strategy for maintaining and versioning code, and for resolving dependencies.
 In this case, they may wish to entirely forgo producing a meaningful Cargo.toml for the code the write, instead having one that just forwards to a plugin.
 The description of dependencies is